-You may wonder how Hells Canyon got its name.
-Do you really want to visit an area of the country with such an intimidating name?
+How did Hells Canyon get that name?
+It sounds intimidating!
 While this area offers a wide array of sights to behold, it is not for the meek.
 The first explorers who stumbled across this magnificent canyon may have thought that they had found hell on earth.
 The landscape appears uninhabitable for humans, and in the past, it proved to be an obstacle for those on their journeys during the Westward Expansion.

 But do not let the name turn you away—it only serves as a warning for visitors.
-Even today, in our modern era of societal development, Hells Canyon features treacherous terrain that is not easily accessible for travelers.
-This also makes it hard to traverse the canyon itself.
+Even today, Hells Canyon features treacherous terrain that is not easily accessible to travelers, making it hard to traverse the canyon itself.
 But that only makes the expedition even more exhilarating.
 The canyon is fairly remote, and not many people have heard of it, but now that you know of its existence, you can go out and explore all its various landscapes and ecosystems in an outdoor adventure.

 Hells Canyon National Recreation Area

 If this calls out to the nature lover in you, you can see a slew of creatures and wildlife in this wilderness area.
 Hells Canyon National Recreation Area, or HCNRA, is home to a wide variety of animals, such as herds of elk and species of deer, as well as sheep, mountain goats, bobcats, otters, beavers, rattlesnakes, black bears, and bald eagles.
-You must prepare to travel on foot, on horseback, or with a mountain bike to see all of the interesting and beautiful creatures in the wild.
+Prepare to travel on foot, on horseback, or with a mountain bike to see all of these interesting and beautiful creatures in the wild.

 Hells Canyon Scenic Byway

-Check on the weather and look into road conditions.
+Check the weather and look into road conditions before you begin your journey.
 Road closures are common in certain seasons.
 Always have food and water on hand and a map or GPS for safety purposes.
 Stay on designated roads, as the unfamiliar country can be dangerous.
 When driving safely, you will be able to see why this byway grants the best views of the landscape, with rolling hills on one side and soaring mountain peaks on the other.
-Aside from the panoramic view at Hells Canyon Outlook, you will need to go elsewhere to get a perfect look at the Canyon.
+Enjoy the panoramic view at Hells Canyon Outlook, then venture elsewhere to get even more stunning views of the canyon.

 Snake River Trail

-This moderate trail is one of the most well-known paths, entering the Canyon from the west.
-Snake River Trail is fantastic for backpacking and hiking novices, as they can travel through unexplored frontiers.
+This moderate trail is one of the most well-known paths in Hells Canyon, Idaho, entering the canyon from the west.
+Snake River Trail is fantastic for backpacking and hiking novices, as they can travel easily through unexplored frontiers.
 Best in the warmer seasons of March through September, the trail offers absolutely beautiful views as an ongoing outlook point.

 A National Wild and Scenic River

-River Adventures offers professional boat tours and expeditions, as well as a primer jet boat shuttle service in Hells Canyon.
-This service is for those visitors who need a ride back to their destination after a long day of river adventure.
+River Adventures offers professional boat tours and expeditions—as well as the premier jet boat shuttle service in Hells Canyon, for those visitors who need a ride back to their destination after a long day of adventuring.
 It does not matter if you have been exploring, fishing, rafting, or sightseeing along the water.
 With the wind whipping through your hair and beautiful nature surrounding you, a majestic boat ride through Hells Canyon can feel like heaven.